pga03/docs-first-discovery/src/documents/serverConfig.md

 });
 ```

+## Alternative Auxiliary Schema

-This basic configuration of the First Discovery Tool does _not_ connect to a preferences server.
+This basic configuration of the First Discovery Tool does _not_ connect to a preferences server,
-The Tool includes an alternative Auxiliary Schema that customizes the default schema, adding the
+but the Tool includes an alternative Auxiliary Schema, the "Preferences Server Integration schema",
+that can be used to make this connection.

-necessary bits and pieces.
-This alternative schema is also defined in the
+The Preferences Server Integration schema is defined alongside the default schema, in the
 [schemas.js file](https://github.com/GPII/first-discovery/blob/master/src/schemas/schemas.js):

 ```javascript
 fluid.defaults("gpii.firstDiscovery.auxSchema.prefsServerIntegration", {
     // using the base auxSchema as the grade inherits everything in there